 Bassetlaw District Council can issue certificates for products of non-animal origin, fish and shellfish, produced or packed within the Bassetlaw district.

 It is the exporters responsibility to ensure that the content of the certificate meets the requirements of the destination country.
 It is recommended that prior to contacting Bassetlaw District Council, information about the destination country requirements is sought from the customer, embassy or trade representative.
 Inadequate information on the certificate could result in the rejection of a consignment.

 Wording on the certificate

 Whilst we would wish to try and incorporate the wording indicated on your request, we obviously cannot include wording that implies that we can vouch for the safety of the individual batch or consignment of food.

 The wording of a basic certificate states that the premises where the food was packed or manufactured complies with food hygiene legislation.
 Your premises will be registered with this authority and will be subject to a satisfactory routine inspection programme, for us to issue such a certificate.

 If the importing country requires a certificate stating that the product is fit for human consumption we would need to substantiate the claim before this could be stated on a certificate.
 This would require examination or analysis at a food laboratory of a sample from the batch being exported.

-The cost of a basic certificate is £92 (from 1st April 2020).
+The cost of a basic certificate is £99 until 31 March 2023.
 If analysis is required then the cost of this will be recharged.

 Please allow sufficient time for the type of certificate required.

-The cost of a basic certificate is £95 (from 1st April 2021).
+The cost of a basic certificate is £104.
 If analysis is required then the cost of this will be recharged.